 From time to time, the fair value of endowment funds associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the University to retain as a fund of perpetual duration, underwater endowments.
-As of June 30, 2021 and 2020, none of the University's donor restricted endowment funds were underwater.
+As of June 30, 2022 and 2021, the fair value of the underwater endowment funds were \$156,426 and \$0 on original gift amounts of \$1,596,103 and \$0, respectively.